jaggzh/z/PRECEDENCE.md

 ## Saving Logic

-ZChat provides two storage scopes, providing explicit control over where settings are saved upon saving.
+ZChat provides three storage scopes, providing explicit control over where settings are saved upon saving.

 **WARNING:** `--ss` never changes your *default session*.
 To make a session the default for future runs, you must use `--su -n session_name`.
+Similarly, `--store-pproc` only affects the current shell.

 ### `--store-user` (alias `-S` or `--su`)

 Stores settings in your user-account's **global config**.
-They apply everywhere unless overridden by a session or CLI.
+They apply everywhere unless overridden by environment, shell, session, or CLI.

+### `--store-pproc` (alias `--sp`)

+Saves the session name to **shell session config**.
+The setting applies **only to commands run in this shell/terminal**.
+Only stores session name - other settings are ignored.

 ### `--store-session` (alias `--ss`)